Infertility journey in IVF Laboratory

 Embryo culture and gamete processing requires the use of consumable products such as collection containers, culture dishes and centrifuge tubes that are usually manufactured using plastics.
 Many labs use a bioassay to test these materials and to verify they do not have an effect on cell culture.
 Labs also have the option of buying materials that have been pre-tested and proven safe.
 Each lot (or box) must be verified to make sure no variation in product manufacturing is detected.
-This way, we can trust that any variation in cell behavior is due to the cell itself, not because of the container it is living in.
+This way, we can trust that any variation in cell behaviour is due to the cell itself, not because of the container it is living in.
 For example, we are very particular about those semen collection containers.
-It is why we provide collection kits and the home tupperware, film case or prescription bottle are not usable.
+It is why we provide collection kits and the home Tupperware, film case or prescription bottle are not usable.
 If your sample is determined to be below the normal parameters, we want to make sure the container it was collected in did not impact the test results.

 The media we use to grow and nurture your gametes is also strictly regulated.
 It is often formulated from synthetic human fallopian tubal fluid.
 The substrates in the media provide energy to oocytes, sperm and embryos so they can grow and develop.
 Most types of media need warming and equilibrations before use.
 We prepare your dishes and tubes the day before to ensure it is optimized for the cell type.
 The environment the cells are cultured in is different than room air and temperature.
 This means we need to strictly control culture conditions to make sure that it is as close to what the average uterus/fallopian tube is like.
 CO2, O2 and temperature are measured every day to make sure systems are safe and optimal.
 We spend a significant amount of time dedicated to quality control and documentation each day.